Woh Rehne Waali Mehlon Ki: Plot

-Both Manav and Pari dead, their children Shubham and Rani are both doctors.
+Both Manav and Pari are dead, and their children Shubham and Rani are both doctors.
 Rani marries Rishabh (Karan Grover), the son of an aristocratic family only to realise that Rishabh and his brothers have lost all their wealth.
 They live in a rundown house and constantly quarrel.
 Rishabh has no proper education and is indifferent to his wife.
-With great courage and patience, Rani sets about reforming her new family and restoring order to their home.
+With great courage and patience, Rani sets about reforming her marital family and restoring order to their home.
 Encouraged by her, Rishabh takes up a job.
 Slowly, love blossoms between the couple.
 Eventually they regain their inheritance and move into their grand ancestral house.
 However, their happiness is short-lived, as Rishabh and his brothers die in a tragic accident.
 Rani is left to fend for herself, her three widowed sisters-in-law, a blind uncle-in-law and two small children of Rishabh's brothers.

 Rani and her family move to Mumbai.
-After many hardships, Rani and all her sisters-in-law get re-married.
+After many hardships, Rani and her sisters-in-law get re-married.
 Rani's new husband, also named Rishabh (Sameer Sharma), is a wealthy businessman.
 Rani's new life with Rishabh and his large joint family is not easy.
 She faces many hurdles and goes through testing times.
-All ends well in the end and Rani lives happily ever after with her new family.
+All ends well and Rani lives happily with her family.